netlify/zip-it-and-ship-it/README.md

   The `[name]` placeholder will be replaced by the name of the function, allowing you to use it to construct the path to the target directory.

+- `displayName`

+  A display name for the function.

 #### `featureFlags`

 See [feature flags](#feature-flags).